forrestdavis/ExperimentNorming/README.md

     python norm.py --models all

 ### Information on Files
-There are two overarching options, outputing by information-theoretic measures only (IT) and outputting similarity to a baseline and information-theoretic measures (RSA).
-Individual sentences should be placed in seperate columns.
+There are two overarching options, outputing by-word information-theoretic measures only (IT) and outputting by-word similarity to a baseline and information-theoretic measures (RSA).

 stimuli file
 * expecting any number of columns, where each column is a sentence, with an optional header